khanmr/yorkuniveristy-blockchain/supplychain/README.md

 1. Go to [Remix IDE](https://remix.ethereum.org/)
 2. From file explorer, create a new file - contract.sol
 3. Copy the code to contract.sol.
-4. From solidity compiler, compile the smart contract.
+4. From solidity compiler, compile the contract.
 5. From deploy, deploy the contract.
 6. Click on drop-down to see fields required for each transaction.
 7. Run transactions from the deployed contract.